Is the Future Pre-determined?

 1. We start with a isosceles triangle, each side 1 unit in length.

-3. The procedure is then repeated, on each of these smaller triangles.
+3. The procedure is then repeated, on each of these smaller triangles

-And this is repeated indefinitely, to infinity.
+4. And this procedure is repeated indefinitely, to infinity.

 For example although the combined areas stays exactly the same and equal to at the start (due to the fact that a line has no area) the sum of the lengths all line segments is infinite, this isn’t hard to confirm.

-The really important thing for us is that the construction is “self-similar” and by that I mean if any little triangle, very tiny tiny is chosen, then the geometric figure obtained is identical to the original construction, it is a scaled version and in every other aspect it is an identical copy.
+The really important thing for us is that the triangle is “self-similar” and by that I mean if any little triangle, very tiny tiny is chosen, then the geometric figure obtained is identical to the original construction, it is a scaled version and in every other aspect it is an identical copy.
 This means that it by itself contains all information that our construction had.

 There are analogies in physical reality for instance holograms.
 I am told that when a hologram is burnt in a crystal and the crystal is cut into similar pieces the hologram again appears exactly the same in each piece.
 We may compare this with a glass window.
 Through my window I see the whole garden.
 When ¾ of the window is covered, again I can see the whole of the garden by going closer to the window.

-S(t +s)= S(t) E(s)
+S(t +s) = S(t) E(s)

 Comments